andogq/qubit/README.md

-# rstrpc - Rust/TypeScript RPC
+# Qubit - Rust/TypeScript RPC

 Generate type-safe TypeScript clients for your Rust APIs, with Serde compatibility, subscriptions, and more!